mankis-movie-mate/.github/profile/README.md

 ## 🌐 Observability First

 Everything is observable out of the box.
-View metrics, traces, and logs in real time using:
+Metrics, traces, and logs in real time using:

 - 📈 **Prometheus**: Metrics collection
 - 🧠 **Grafana**: Unified dashboards